jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-02-23-17:38:35/index.md

 In **Nov'18**, I was already late by then, I started collecting recommendation letters from professors & some of my mentors from my resigned workplace.
 I had to go to IIT to get recommendation letters from my bachelors advisor.
 Amidst this mess, when I went to Delhi to visit some of my friends who were preparing for UPSC already by then for more than over a year, a family issue arised which required my utmost attention.
 Majority of my time between **Nov'18 - Jan'19 (mid)** went away in roaming around hospitals.
 During this time, simultaneously I finished my applications for Masters Programs in Computer Science.
 I applied to 4 colleges and got accepts from **University at Buffalo - SUNY**,  **University of Texas - Dallas (with scholarship).** But, I wasn't quite satisfied mith my accepts.
 I knew that my language skills have improved a little but I failed to recognise that they weren't good enough to write a gramatically correct & an engaging SOP.
 I must have taken some assistance, Sigh! 😕

-In **Feb'19**, things became normal at home and running around hospitals came to an end.
-The time spent at hospitals changed my point of view towards life drastically.
+In **Feb'19**, things became normal at home and running around hospitals has come to an end.
+The time spent at hospitals changed my outlook towards life drastically.
 I witnessed hospitals charging unscrupulous rates and treating with sub-standard equipment, especially those people, whose expenses are paid from the govt. health insurance policies - poor, employees etc. All such issues have pushed me to give a shot at UPSC, before I leave for Masters in **Aug'19**.
-So, in **Feb'19** without any knowledge, by just looking at some blogposts (Anudeep etc.), I decided to pursue UPSC, picked up a few books online, shifted myself to Hyderabad to a secluded place and started preparing.
-As I wasn't much happy with the accepts, I dropped my plan of doing a Masters (MS) and saved myself from hefty expenses.
+So, in **Feb'19** without any knowledge, by just looking at some blogposts (Anudeep's etc.), I decided to pursue UPSC, picked up a few books online, shifted myself to Hyderabad to a secluded place and started preparing.
+As I wasn't much happy with the accepts and also having realised that my interests were more inclined towards theory, I dropped my plan of pursuing Masters (MS)  abroad (saving myself from hefty expenses).

 Since then, I have been in the UPSC journey and simultaneously charting out my career towards  becoming an independent researcher by habit.

-## 2019 - Present
----

-Coming Soon...

 ## References: